iago-mendes/stemguy-posts/2020-12-20-what-is-needed-for-a-website-to-work.md

 ### Databases: managing information

 Ok...
 I have talked about tasks, but where does information is stored when, for example, an administrator of the STEM Guy blog posts a new article?
-This is the responsibility of the databases!
+This is the responsibility of databases!
 You may have realized that this topic is inside 'back-end'; well, this is because those two are in constant communication.
-In this sense, the server creates, reads, updates, and deletes — which are usually called a CRUD functions — information in the database.
+In this sense, the server creates, reads, updates, and deletes — which are usually called CRUD functions — information in the database.

 It is also important to point out that there are two types of database programs: SQL (which stores information in tables) and NoSQL (which uses different ways to store information).